NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

 **************************************

 A neural network is a complex system of interconnected neurons organized into layers.
 Each layer's output serves as the input for the next layer, creating a stack of neurons that processes data in stages.
-Matematically this can be boiled down to a sophisticated function that maps inputs to outputs through numerous parameters.
+Mathematically this can be boiled down to a sophisticated function that maps inputs to outputs through numerous parameters.
 Training involves adjusting these parameters to improve the network's performance and accuracy.

 .. image:: ../figs/layers.png